 1. The Last Bookaneer by Matthew Pearl

 This novel is a booklover’s book.
 The Last Bookaneer is about the literary pirates (i.e. people who steal manuscripts) of the late 19th century.
-The most famous “bookaneers” of the trade go head to head in a final attempt to etch their names in history–by heisting Robert Louis Stevenson’s last manuscript!
+In this historical adventure novel, the most famous “bookaneers” of the trade go head to head in a final attempt to etch their names in history–by heisting Robert Louis Stevenson’s last manuscript!
 It’s a clever, twisting adventure steeped in the romance of paper and ink.

 2. Pride and Prejudice by Jane Austen

-With novels full of wit and nuance, anything by Jane Austen is a good pick for Ravenclaws.
+There are many great classic books for Ravenclaws.
+With novels full of wit and nuance, anything by Jane Austen is a good pick.
 However, Pride and Prejudice is a particularly apt choice, as Lizzie Bennett would very likely be sorted into Ravenclaw herself!
 She’s quick witted and sharp tongued, and apparently likes to improve her mind by extensive reading.

 3. The Turn of the Screw by Henry James